hiroshimamiya/EPIB685/README.md

 ### Assignment 4 and 5: Project proposal

-## Policy around the use of AI technologies for class assginments and presentation
+## Policy around the use of AI technologies for class assignments and presentation
-Generative AI is a type of artificial intelligence that uses machine learning to create new types of media, including text, images, software codes, sound, and video in reponse to user prompts (inputs).
+Generative AI is a type of artificial intelligence that uses machine learning to create new types of media, including text, images, software codes, sound, and video in response to user prompts (inputs).
 Many tools exist that use generative AI to create new content.
 Some examples include ChatGPT and Bing (text generation) and Midjourney and DALL-E (image generation).

-Use of these tools are permitted as part of learning aids, as long as you :
+Use of these tools to complete assignments and presentations is permitted as part of learning aids, as long as the three conditions are met:
-    1) make acknowledgment.
-Specifically, you must cite ChatGPT in your reference section at the end of your assignment and presentions.
-Instruction for citation, which you may need for familiarize for future course and publication work is provided at https://style.mla.org/citing-generative-ai/
+    - Acknowledge the use of these tools.
+Specifically, you must cite ChatGPT in your reference section at the end of your assignment and presentations.
+Instruction for citation, which you may need to familiarize yourself for future course work, publication, and report writing is provided at https://style.mla.org/citing-generative-ai/
-    2) revise and checked responses from these tools carefully.
-In other words, you cannot copy and pate the crude (unedited) outputs from the these tools into your assignments or presentation slides, as the raw responses tend to be flawed.
+    - Revise and checked responses from these tools carefully.
+In other words, you cannot copy and paste the crude (unedited) outputs from these tools into your assignments or presentation slides, as the raw responses tend to be flawed.
-    3) submit, as an appendix with their assignments, any content produced by an artificial intelligence tool, and the prompt (or chain of prompts) used to generate the content.
+    - Submit any content produced by an artificial intelligence tool and the prompt (or chain of prompts) used to generate the content as an appendix with their assignments.

-Note: While the use of generative AI tools are permitted in this class, many classes and scientific journals do not permit the use of generative AI in any part of scientic work, as the raw outputs are often unreliable (hence, do not use unchecked outputs) and often propagate stigma and sytereotypes targed to vulnerable individuals.
+Note: While the use of generative AI tools is permitted in this class, many classes and scientific journals do not allow the use of generative AI in writing and image creation, as their raw outputs are often unreliable (hence, do not use unchecked outputs in this class) and often propagate stigma and stereotypes targeted to vulnerable individuals.

+# University regulations and support
 ## Inclusiveness
 I strive to provide an inclusive learning environment.
 However, if you experience barriers to learning in this course or have any impairments that could impediment your learning, do not hesitate to discuss them with me and/or the Student Accessibility & Achievement Register with Student Accessibility and Achievement -SAA (you can register at https://www.mcgill.ca/access-achieve/).
 Eligibility for SAA is:
 >  Students who are experiencing academic or physical barriers and have a documented disability, mental health condition,chronic health condition, or other impairment.
 These may be temporary, permanent, or episodic.
 > Students with documented disabilities can register at any point in the year, but we recommend registering as early as possible.
 We encourage students new to McGill to make an appointment before their semester begins.*

- to contact the
-Students Service Office at: stuserv.macdonald@mcgill.ca or https://www.mcgill.ca/macdonaldstudentservices/ , or by telephone at 514-398-7992.
-Students already registered with SAA do need to contact them, using the web form, to make arrangements for accommodations for any assessments (midterms, lab exams, in-class essays/finals) that fall outside the official final examination period.

-## Accommodation for missed assignments and presentations
+## Accommodations for missed assignments and presentations
 If you need to seek accommodation for missing in-course exams, assessments, or assignments for medical and non-medical or other emergencies, please discuss the situation directly with the instructor as soon as possible.

-## University guidelines
+## Language of assessment
-In accord with McGill University’s Charter of Students’ Rights, students in this course have the right to submit in English or in French any written work that is to be graded.
+In accordance with McGill University’s Charter of Students’ Rights, students in this course have the right to submit in English or in French any written work that is to be graded.
-McGill University values academic integrity.
-Therefore, all students must understand the meaning and consequences of cheating, plagiarism and other academic offences under the Code of Student Conduct and Disciplinary Procedures (see www.mcgill.ca/students/srr/honest/ for more information).

 ## Honor code
-McGill University values academic integrity.
-Therefore, all students must understand the meaning and consequences of plagiarism and other academic offences under the Code of Student Conduct and Disciplinary Procedures (see www.mcgill.ca/students/srr/honest/ for more information).
+ Academic integrity is crucial.
+Therefore, all students must understand the meaning and consequences of plagiarism and other academic offenses under the Code of Student Conduct and Disciplinary Procedures (see www.mcgill.ca/students/srr/honest/ for more information).